 - The purchase order number if it has been previously established by the buyer.

 What are the rules in terms of invoice transmission

 The seller is obliged to issue the invoice to the customer as soon as the delivery or service has been performed.

-One new feature will be applicable as of October1, 2019.
-The buyer, if he has not received an invoice, is now obliged to claim it.
+Since October 1 , 2019, the buyer, if he has not received an invoice, is now required to request it.